Resume Guide for Job Seekers Age 50+

 - Don’t tell your life story.
 A strong resume is not a long-winded career obituary.
 It is a marketing brochure that sells a person’s unique brand and value.
 A modern resume summarizes offerings in alignment with position requirements and shares supporting metrics and impacts.

-- Focus on the last 10-15 years of career history, eliminating age-revealing information such as serving in the Vietnam War or graduating from college in 1974.
+- Focus on the last 10-15 years of career history, eliminating age-revealing information such as graduating from college in 1974.

 - Use words that portray energy and enthusiasm.
 Instead of “seasoned professional” (aka “Old Professional”), substitute with “business professional or leader” who “transformed operations, ignited sales, pushed through new initiatives…”.
 You get the idea.